bravecorvus/prometheus/README.md

 ###Contact
 Feel free to contact me at (leeas@stolaf.edu) if you have any suggestions, or want to contribute to this project.

+###Note:
+Everything under the pialarm directory is the work of hberg32.
+I am currently in the process of reading through his code to adapt my own modifications on it.

 ###Special Thanks
 It goes without saying that the real work was done by hberg32, and I am just making improvements to what is already a amazing project.